ghanizadev/lumineer/apps/docs/docs/guides/service/map.md

 Maps can have `string` or a non-floating-point number (`uint`, `int32`...) as key, and any other data types as value.

-In Cymbaline, maps can be generated as follows:
+In Lumineer, maps can be generated as follows:

 ```typescript
 import { PropertyType } from './property.decorator';